DevelexGroup/DevelexCore/README.md

-# develex-core
+# develex-js-sdk

-A comprehensive TypeScript/JavaScript library for eye tracking integration and gaze-based interactions in web applications.
+A comprehensive TypeScript/JavaScript SDK for eye tracking integration and gaze-based interactions in web applications.
 Part of the develex ecosystem, primarily focused on gaze data processing for dyslexia interventions.

 ## Core Components